11 tips to help you design a small or large nursery

-If you don’t have a spare room for the nursery and you are using the corner of your bedroom for example, then choose furniture that can be multifunctional.
+If you don’t have a spare room for the nursery and you are using the corner of your bedroom for example, then choose furniture that can be multifunctional and can be completed with useful accessories.
 Choose a small cot – the smallest standard cot on the market is 120 x 60.

 Shelving is essential in small spaces and particularly in nurseries where you don’t want to take up too much floor space.
 I found myself playing a lot with my son on the floor of his nursery before bedtime so keep storage high.
 Also, shelving above changing stations means you can have everything you need to hand.

 Think about what you need and where it needs to be stored.
 Do you need winter clothes in summer?
 Think seasonally and move unneeded items out of the nursery or into the loft.

 CLEVER CHANGING STATIONS